AlUgarov/Optimal_Alerts/README.md

 ## Software Requirements
 * Stata 14 or above
-* Stata packages: estout
+* Stata packages: estout, reghdfe, moremata
-* R 1.3 or above
-* R packages: tidyr, dplyr, ggplot2, ggpubr, magrittr, wesanderson (for graphics)

 ## Status
 Work in progress.
-First pilot is completed.
+The data collection is completed.

 ## Data Availability
 The data is collected through the laboratory experiment in the University of Arkansas Behavioral Research Lab using Quatrics.
-The file XX.csv contains original data as downloaded by authors from Qualtrics.
+The file Input\Data_All_mainwaves.csv contains original data as downloaded by authors from Qualtrics.
 The data are available under a Creative Commons Non-commercial license.